fwcd/archlinuxarm-images/README.md

 # Arch Linux ARM Images

-Prebuilt Arch Linux ARM images with some basic utilities (like avahi and ssh) installed.
+Prebuilt Arch Linux ARM images for several architectures and flavors (vanilla, with some basic utilities installed).